luleg/PartitionMAM/ReadMe.md

 ### Usage

-To keep it short, the software can be used for six different tasks, and the each of the six following command in the root folder explains how to run one of these tasks.
+To keep it short, the software can be used for six different tasks, and the each of the six following commands in the root folder explains how to run one of these tasks.

 ```bash
 ./src/Pipeline/pipeline -h         # Task: Build a MAM, partition it, postprocess disconnected nodes.